-This is a popular and traditional sauce which is used for the preparation and seasoning of many dishes.
+This is a popular and traditional sauce that is used for the preparation and seasoning of many dishes.
 At the famous Gallo Pinto, which is made of rice and beans, it can’t be missing!
 At Enyucados, yucca filled with meat, the meat is seasoned with this sauce.
 Take a little, closed bottle and try it with your meals.

 8) Wooden jewelry

-Some Ticos make money with carving wood and the production of earrings, necklaces and bracelets of wood.
-Popular motives are parrots, dolphins and monkeys- animals that you can also see here yourself.
+Some Ticos make money with carving wood and the production of earrings, necklaces, and bracelets of wood.
+Popular motives are parrots, dolphins, and monkeys- animals that you can also see here yourself.

 9) Tapa Dulce